 in the long-term, companies won’t own and operate their own headquartersDave Fano, Chief Growth Officer, WeWork

 The challenge for corporate real estate seekers

-Finding a new space for your corporate offices is time consuming and expensive, and will require making a number of concessions around your company’s ability to stay agile including:
+Finding a new space for corporate offices can be time consuming and expensive, and likely requires making a number of concessions around your company’s ability to stay agile, including:

 - Length of lease terms (typically 10-year or 3-5 year agreements)